Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

+“When will I get my first period?”
+It’s a common question from pre-teen and teen daughters.
 Wouldn’t it be lovely it you knew exactly when your daughter was going to get her first period?
 That way both of you could be 100% prepared.
-Unfortunately no-one can give you an exact date (unless they have a crystal ball!).
-However, what we can tell you is the clues to look out for.
+Unfortunately, no-one can give you an exact date (unless they have a crystal ball!).
+However, what we can tell you about the signs of first period to look out for.

-Although most girls get their first period between the ages of 11 and 13, it can start anywhere from about age 8 up to age 16.
+Usually girls are aged 10 -16 when they get their first period.
+Although most girls get their first period at around the age of 12, girls can be as young as 8 when their first period arrives.
 This means that age alone is a pretty rubbish indicator of when your daughter will start her period!

-The good news is your daughter’s period won’t just arrive completely out of the blue.
-Your daughter’s body will offer up a few little clues first.
-(Do make her aware that these changes can happen in any order though.)
+The good news is your daughter’s first period won’t just arrive completely out of the blue - her body will offer up a few little clues first.
+These are the main signs that her first period is imminent that you should both be on the lookout for, but do make her aware that these changes can happen in any order though.

-- Developing breasts – She’ll get breast “buds” (breasts can then take up to three to four years to fully develop).
-Generally, she’ll get her period about two years after her breasts start developing.
+She’ll get breast “buds” (breasts can then take up to three to four years to fully develop).
+Generally, your daughter’s first period will start about two years after her breasts begin to develop.

-- Growing pubic hair – Soon after her breasts start to form, she’ll start developing pubic hair.
+Soon after her breasts start to form, she’ll start developing pubic hair.
 It will be soft and thin at first and then gradually become coarser.
-Her period usually arrives around one to two years after pubic hair starts growing.
+Her first period usually arrives around one to two years after pubic hair starts growing.

-- Discharge – She’ll start to experience vaginal discharge that will be either white or yellowish.
+She’ll start to experience vaginal discharge that will be either white or yellowish.
 She may want to start using Always Dailies to protect her underwear.
-Her period should start within the next few months after the start of discharge.
+Her first period should start within the next few months after the start of discharge.

-Bearing in mind that girls can start their periods as young as 8, it makes sense to have ‘the talk’ sooner rather than later.
-We’ve got lots of advice on how to talk to your daughter about puberty and questions she might ask.
+Bearing in mind that girls can start their periods as young as 8, it makes sense to start talking about the signs and symptoms of her first period sooner rather than later.
+We’ve got lots of advice on how to prepare your daughter for her first period.

 You can also help your daughter feel prepared for her first period by stocking up on some protection like Always.